gl-inet/docs3.x/docs/tutorials/led_customization.md

     ![luci menu led configuration](https://static.gl-inet.com/docs/en/3/tutorials/led_configuration/config1.png){class="glboxshadow"}

 2. Choose the **gl-mt300n-v2:blue:wan** which stand for the middle light in the LED Name list.
-The other two are power light(unchangeable) and wifi light(changeable).
+The other two are power light(unchangeable) and Wi-Fi light(changeable).

     ![luci led configuration](https://static.gl-inet.com/docs/en/3/tutorials/led_configuration/config2.png){class="glboxshadow"}

 3. Keep the **Trigger** in **netdev**.
 And you can select which interface you want the middle light stand for:

-    ra0 - main wifi
+    ra0 - main Wi-Fi

-    ra1 - guest wifi
+    ra1 - guest Wi-Fi

-    apclio - repeater wifi
+    apclio - repeater Wi-Fi

     tun0 - vpn(this option will show up when vpn is on)